-In real-time, selecting all the columns in a table is not the case because there will be some columns such as Barcodes, rowguid, Photos etc. which are not required in the select.
+In real-time, selecting all the columns in a table is not the case.
+Because there will be some columns such as Barcodes, rowguid, Photos, etc., which may not require in the select.

 -- SQL Server SELECT Statement Example USE [SQL Server Tutorials] GO SELECT [FirstName] ,[LastName] ,[Occupation] ,[YearlyIncome] FROM [Customer]

-NOTE: If you forget the comma between the columns then SQL Server assumes the second column as the Alias Column for the first column.
+NOTE: If we forget the comma between the columns, then SQL Server assumes the second column as the Alias Column for the first column.
 So, Please be careful

 SQL SELECT from Management Studio

-If you can access the Management Studio then you can use the Intellisense to write the SELECT Statement for us.
+If we can access the Management Studio, then use the Intellisense to write the SELECT Statement for us.
 To do so First, Navigate to the required Database and then select the required Table.
 Right Click on the Table will open the Context Menu with different options

 From the above context menu, We have to select the Select Top 1000 Rows Option.
-This option will generate the SELECT Statement for us.
+This option generates the SELECT Statement for us.

-NOTE: If you want to see, all the records then remove TOP Clause (Top 1000) from the above statement.
+NOTE: If you want to see all the records, then remove the TOP Clause (Top 1000) from the above statement.